greatfet-hardware/azalea/README.md

 The vector graphic file provided in this repo was created with Inkscape.

 The black lines are the edge cuts.
 The blue lines are cut outs.
-The red lines arfe optional and should be lightly etched if they are used.
+The red lines are optional and should be lightly etched if they are used.
 The red lines are meant to be used to help count holes in the headers.

 ### The BOM